-- (a) Any individual with clinical privileges can be asked for consultation within his or her area of expertise.
+- (a) Any individual with clinical privileges at this Hospital can be asked for consultation within his or her area of expertise.
 Individuals who are requested to provide a consultation are expected to respond in a timely and appropriate manner. - (b) For non-critical care consults, the physician who is asked to provide the consultation is expected to do so within 24 hours (as a general guideline) unless a longer time frame is specified by the individual requesting the consultation.
-For critical care consults, the consult must be completed within 12 hours of the request, unless the patient's condition requires that the physician complete the consultation sooner. - (c) The physician who is asked to provide the consultation may ask an Allied Health Professional with appropriate clinical privileges to see the patient, gather data, and order tests.
-However, such evaluation by an Allied Health Professional will not relieve the consulting physician of his or her obligation to personally see the patient within the appropriate time frame, unless the physician requesting the consultation agrees that the evaluation by the Allied Health Professional is sufficient.

-- (d) When providing a consult, the consulting physician will review the patient's medical record, brief the patient on his or her role in the patient's care, and examine the patient in a manner consistent with the requested consult.
-Any plan of ongoing involvement by the consulting physician will be directly communicated to the attending physician. - (e) Once the consulting physician is involved in the care of the patient, the attending physician and consulting physician are expected to review each other's notes in both the electronic and paper charts on a daily basis until such time as the consultant has signed off on the case or the patient is discharged.
+For critical care consults, the consult must be completed within 12 hours of the request, unless the patient's condition requires that the physician complete the consultation sooner. - (c) When providing a consult, the consulting physician will review the patient's medical record, brief the patient on his or her role in the patient's care, and examine the patient in a manner consistent with the requested consult.
+Any plan of ongoing involvement by the consulting physician will be directly communicated to the attending physician. - (d) Once the consulting physician is involved in the care of the patient, the attending physician and consulting physician are expected to review each other's notes in both the electronic and paper charts on a daily basis until such time as the consultant has signed off on the case or the patient is discharged.